Proper handling of used batteries

 Batteries used in homes, businesses and schools

-Dry cell batteries are batteries used in many products – including portable electronics, power tools, watches, calculators, hand-held vacuum cleaners, lawn care equipment, flashlights, toys and hearing aids.
-They come in a variety of sizes and shapes and include both rechargeable and non-rechargeable battery types.
+Dry cell batteries are used in many products – including portable electronics, power tools, watches, calculators, hand-held vacuum cleaners, lawn care equipment, flashlights, toys and hearing aids.
+They come in many sizes and shapes and include both rechargeable and non-rechargeable battery types.
 They include alkaline, alkaline rechargeable, lithium, lithium-ion, metal hydride, mercuric oxide, nickel-cadmium, silver oxide and zinc-air batteries.
 They include AAA, AA, C, D, 9V, button, coin and other sizes, and may also be incorporated in products (such as cellphones and laptops).

 You can reduce waste by buying rechargeable batteries when possible.
 When rechargeable batteries come to the end of their lifespan, they can be recycled.

 Alkaline batteries may be put in the trash, but some battery retailers or other recycling locations may accept alkalines for recycling.

 Environmental and safety impacts of dry cell batteries

 The materials in many types of dry cell batteries – including mercury, lithium, cadmium, lead and acids – have the potential to be hazardous wastes.
 If these batteries are burned or landfilled, the heavy metals in them can be released into the environment.

 Many batteries, particularly rechargeable lithium-ion batteries used in many electronics, have a significant risk of fire if they are mishandled or damaged.
 For that reason, it is important to handle used batteries properly.